 The Day Before Today: Lockdown Stories, as the name suggests, are stories filled with and about the trepidation that all of us will relate to – being stuck at home.
-Gayatri Gill packs this book with short and long stories, poems and rhymes even, that showcases the shockingly suffocating feeling in each form.
-Every piece begins with an illustration that is reflective of the things to come.
-Most of them are written from the first-person narrative and have a sense of forcefulness to them, as well as self-fulfilling sense of apathy.
+Gayatri Gill packs this book with short and long stories, poems and rhymes even, that showcase the shockingly suffocating feeling in each form.
+Every piece begins with an illustration reflecting the things to come.
+Most of them are written from the first-person narrative and have a sense of forcefulness and a self-fulfilling sense of apathy.
 This is especially noticeable in the first story titled Day One.

 The power of macabre